Diego Acosta

-Diego Emmanuel Acosta Curtido, known as Diego Acosta (born 12 November 2002) is a Paraguayan professional footballer who plays as a centre-forward for 2 de Mayo.
+Diego Emmanuel Acosta Curtido, known as Diego Acosta (born 12 November 2002) is a Paraguayan professional footballer who plays as a centre-forward for Chilean club Deportes Concepción.

 Club career

 After making his senior professional debut earlier in 2022 in the Russian second tier with FC KAMAZ Naberezhnye Chelny, on 10 July 2022 Acosta signed with Russian Premier League club FC Orenburg.
 He made his RPL debut for Orenburg on 28 August 2022 in a game against FC Lokomotiv Moscow.

+In July 2026, Acosta moved to Chile and signed with Deportes Concepción from 2 de Mayo.

 International career

 Acosta represented Paraguay at the 2019 FIFA U-17 World Cup, where they reached the quarter-finals.